beacon-biosignals/Ray.jl/README.md

 Ray versions before 2.6 only support pydantic 1.x; downgrade with `pip install "pydantic<2"`.

-## Setup (manual/dev build)
+## Setup

 Ultimately our aim is to make installing Ray.jl as simple as `Pkg.add("Ray")`.
-However, for the time being, it's still necessary to install the full build toolchain required to build Ray _and_ our Ray.jl wrappers.
+However, for the time being, it's still necessary to install the full build toolchain required to use Ray _and_ our Ray.jl wrappers.

 Start by cloning this repo.
 The following instructions assume you start from the repository root as the working directory: